sarathym/spotifyshuffle-1/README.md

 # How to Run:
 First, download the files.
 Run the file in /executable/.
 If asked for a playlist URI, you need to click the three dots on a playlist, then hover on share, then hover on "Copy link to playlist".
 Don't click it.
 Hold control on MacBook (I believe command on Windows), wait until it changes to say "Copy Spotify URI", then click and paste in the command line.
+If the executable does not run, install Python 3.7.
+If it still does not run, run these commands (Windows): py -m pip install datetime py -m pip install requests py -m pip install spotipy py -m pip install wakepy py -m pip install pickle